rust-lang/rfcs/text/3127-trim-paths.md

 - From the path of the local sysroot to `/rustc/[commit hash]`.
 - If the compilation unit is under the working directory, from the the working directory absolute path to empty string.
   If it's outside the working directory, from the absolute path of the package root to `[package name]-[package version]`.

-If a package in the dependency tree has build scripts, then the absolute path to the package root is supplied by the environment variable `CARGO_TRIM_PATHS` when executing build scripts.

 The default value of `trim-paths` is `object` for release profile.
 As a result, panic messages (which are always embedded) are sanitised.
 If debug information is embedded, then they are sanitised; if they are split then they are kept untouched, but the paths to these split files are sanitised.